2015 NCAA Division I men's ice hockey tournament: Qualifying teams

-The at-large bids and seeding for each team in the tournament were announced on March 22.
+The tournament’s at-large bids and team seeding were announced on March 22.
 The NCHC had six teams receive a berth in the tournament, ECAC Hockey and Hockey East each had three teams receive a berth, the Western Collegiate Hockey Association (WCHA) had two teams receive a berth, and one team from both the Big Ten Conference and Atlantic Hockey received a berth.